Suwannee Ridge - Wildlife

 Sandhill, the predominant habitat on Suwannee Ridge, is very important for a range of species that have declined in numbers as these upland habitats have been developed and natural fire has been suppressed.
 Ongoing restoration and the use of prescribed fire on this area have improved wildlife habitat.

 Wildflowers attract numerous species of butterflies.
-Protected gopher tortoises and Sherman's fox squirrels are commonly spotted.
+Protected gopher tortoises and southern fox squirrels are commonly spotted.
 Other animals often found in association with the gopher tortoise and its burrow may also occur here, including the gopher frog, Florida pine snake and eastern indigo snake.
 Water-filled sinkholes may host wood ducks, especially in winter.
 Mississippi and swallow-tailed kites are regular spring and summer visitors and migratory songbirds occur in the spring and fall.
 Due to the site's proximity to the forested floodplain community associated with the Suwannee River, populations of traditional game species such as white-tailed deer and wild turkey are high.

 Check out other species recorded from Suwannee Ridge WEA, or add observations of your own, by visiting Suwannee Ridge WEA Nature Trackers Project.